wbamberg/idl-reference/docs/nsIAnnotationService.md

 Retrieves the type of an existing annotation
 Use getAnnotationInfo if you need this along with the mime-type etc.

-@param aURI
-       the uri on which the annotation is set
-@param aName
-       the annotation name
-@return one of the TYPE_* constants above
-@throws if the annotation is not set

 #### Parameters ####